Kudzu has not been shown to treat cancer in humans.

 Kudzu may reduce inflammation and pain in animals when used in combination with other herbs.

-- You have hormonal-sensitive cancer because kudzu has estrogenic activity.
+You have hormonal-sensitive cancer: Kudzu has estrogenic activity.

-- You are taking tamoxifen because the isoflavones in kudzu may antagonize the effects of tamoxifen used for estrogen-dependent breast cancer.
+You are taking tamoxifen: The isoflavones in kudzu may antagonize the effects of tamoxifen used for estrogen-dependent breast cancer.

-- You are taking antidiabetic medication, as kudzu can increase its activity.
+You are taking antidiabetic medication: Kudzu can increase its activity.

-- You are taking methotrexate.
-When given together, a root decoction of Kudzu reduces its elimination resulting in an increase in the level of methotrexate in rats.
+You are taking methotrexate: When given together, a root decoction of Kudzu reduces its elimination resulting in increased levels of methotrexate in rats.

 Kudzu demonstrated antiproliferative (1), anti-inflammatory (3), and neuroprotective (16)(18) properties.
 It also has antiapoptotic effects against ethanol-induced apoptosis and suppresses alcohol intake (4).

 Small studies indicate benefits of kudzu in reducing alcohol intake in heavy drinkers (9)(19)(23).
-Data also indicate that it does not affect the sleep cycle in moderate drinkers (20).
-Kudzu may improve symptoms such as hot flushes and night sweats in perimenopausal women (5)(10)(21); and cognitive function in postmenopausal women (6).
+Data also indicate that it does not affect the sleep cycle of moderate drinkers (20).
+Kudzu may improve symptoms such as hot flushes and night sweats in perimenopausal women (5)(10)(21), and cognitive function in postmenopausal women (6).
 It may also be effective in preventing the development of gray hair (24).

 However, because it has estrogenic effects (11), individuals with hormone-sensitive cancers and those taking tamoxifen should avoid kudzu.